worldbank/gld/Support/B - Country Survey Details/GHA/AHIES/Relationship between Skill and Wages.md

  </div>

-With the medium skill paid employees (Table 2), the previous economic activities do not represent as much compared to the low-skill employees.
+Among medium skill paid employees (Table 2), the previous two economic activities do not represent as much compared to the low-skill employees.
+Under 10% of all medium-skilled workers.

 <div align="center"><strong>Table 2: Economic Activities of medium skill workers</strong></div>